Deductive-Inductive | Commonly Confused Words

 etymology

-• Deductive reasoning starts with a general statement and examines the possibilities to reach a specific conclusion.
+• Deductive reasoning begins with a general statement or hypothesis and examines the possibilities to reach a specific, logical conclusion.

 © 2025 Lithium Lab Pte Ltd